yenbenlemon/Real-time-Communication-Using-Socket.io/README.md

 16. All players must be in submitted status to advance
 17. If a player is the last to need to submit and leaves, the game will continue

+Try accessing the game through multiple browser instances or tabs to simulate a multiplayer experience.

 ## Additions

 ###### 30 Second Timer